Spring pea, asparagus & Pancetta Carbonara

 Who wants an easy pasta for dinner that tastes good enough for a dinner party dish but comes together in 20 minutes?
 I know I do.
 Well, we all know how to make a carbonara.
-It is definitely an easy dish.
+It is definitely an easy dish and perfect to use up that fresh spring produce from the farmers market, the delicious asparagus and English peas.
 They only tricky part is being careful not to turn it in to scrambled eggs.
 But I have a few tricks that help with that and I wanted to show you how I do it, so let's go!

 You will need:

 2 tbsp olive oil

 1 packet of pancetta, you can also use guanciale or bacon

 8-10 asparagus spears, cut in to chunks